 PDUs vs Power Strips

 What are the differences between power distribution units vs. power strips?
 Since PDU power cables are plugged into PDUs, it’s important to understand the functions of a power distribution unit and how it differs from power strips.
 Your basic power strip, like ones found in residential, commercial, and industrial applications, offer you more outlets and increase reach for your cords.
 They’re surge protected to better protect your hardware and can support multiple power capacities.

 PDUs do most of the same functions of power strips but with one key difference – they’re far more advanced.
 With the use of a PDU, you can remotely control the functions of your power distribution unit.
 PDUs also have better data security since their power is controlled and guarded by programs and passwords.
 Plus, you have more control over load balancing and environmental monitoring.
 But as with any power cables in a data center, you can find ways to effectively organize your PDUs.

 Organizing PDU Power Cables

-Power cords of all types get stored in the back of the rack, out of the way from human interaction.
-Zip-ties and other fasteners help keep PDU power cords uniform.
+PDU power cords of all types get stored in the back of the rack, out of the way from human interaction.
+Zip-ties and other fasteners help keep PDU power cables uniform.
 The importance of keeping wires and cables secured and organized cannot be understated relating to the efficacy of your network.